LoopNav: Benchmarking Spatial Consistency in World Models: Dataset details and Visualization

 \subsection{Data Format}

 The smallest unit in our dataset consists of a pair of files: an \textbf{.avi video file} and a corresponding \textbf{.json file}, both of equal length.
 The .avi file stores the visual observations, while the .json file contains the associated state and action data.
 To avoid introducing inter-frame dependencies, we use MJPG (Motion JPEG) compression instead of H.264.
 Each frame is stored independently, and the resolution of the images is 640×360 at BGR format.
 The value of each BRG pixel is from [0,255].
 The videos are recorded at 20 frames per second (FPS).
+This frequency aligns with the physical tick rate of Minecraft, ensuring consistent synchronization between control and simulation.

 One step of recoreded trajectories in .json have following keys:

 \begin{itemize} \item x: current x coordinate, rounded to three decimal places. \item y: current y coordinate, namely hight, rounded to three decimal places. \item z: current z coordinate, rounded to three decimal places. \item yaw: the agent’s horizontal viewing angle, measured in radians, ranging from $-\pi$ to $\pi$, where $0$ indicates the agent is facing the positive z-axis. \item pitch: the agent’s vertical viewing angle, measured in radians, ranging from $-\pi/2$ to $\pi/2$, where 0 indicates the agent is looking straight ahead (parallel to the ground plane). \item action: a dictionary with three possible keys: forward, jump, and camera.
 The values of forward and jump are booleans indicating whether the corresponding action is executed.
 The camera key holds a tuple [ \text{yaw}, \text{pitch} ], representing the \textbf{change} in the agent’s viewing angle.
 Our sampling strategy ensures that these three actions do not occur simultaneously. \item goal: a dictionary containing the target’s coordinates, with keys x and z representing the target position on the x- and z-axes, respectively. \item frame count: the index of the current frame.
 Due to rendering initialization, the first 20 frames are skipped, so frame count starts at 20.
 Since we ensure that the entire trajectory is recorded properly, the actual frame index within the trajectory can be obtained by simply subtracting 20. \item extra info: seed, location, navigation type $\in \{ABA,ABCA\}$, navigation range $\in \{5,15,30,50\}$. \end{itemize}